How to master email marketing

 Also, words like CASH, FAST CASH, SAVE $ will trigger spam filters, quietly shifting your emails into the black hole of the spam folder.

 For more words to avoid in your Subject lines, check out your own spam folder!
-And for tips on how to write Subject lines that work, read this.
+Then read these tips on how to write Subject lines that work.

 3. Help them make a decision